top of page

 • May 24

-Music is the heartbeat of every pantomime, and at The Panto Jukebox, we've spent years helping productions find the right tunes for every scene.
+Music is the heartbeat of every pantomime.
+At The Panto Jukebox, we've spent years helping productions find the right tunes for every scene.
 Here are some tried-and-true tips to help you choose songs that will captivate your audience and enhance your story.

 Every song should have a purpose.
 Use music to introduce characters, convey emotions, or advance the plot.
 Avoid inserting songs just to fill time; if it doesn't move the story forward, it's best left out.